-Operational risk can be created by a wide range of different external events ranging from power failures to floods or earthquakes to terrorist attacks.
+Operational risk can arise due to a wide range of different external events ranging from power failures to floods or earthquakes to terrorist attacks.
 Similarly, operational risk can arise due to internal events such as the potential for failures or inadequacies in any of the Bank's processes and systems or those of its outsourced service providers.